—A Newly Discovered Lecture—

 Yet, although Wilde needed the rest, he did not lose sight of the opportunity to earn money.
-For it appears that while visiting the resorts he, along with his influential host Sam Ward, made arrangements for future lectures at several of the hotels, including at Long Beach, Long Branch, Babylon, (and now Narragansett Pier).
-This staggered approach, of visit and return, has given rise to some misinformation among previous chroniclers of Wilde’s Summer schedule, who tend to have him in the right place but at the wrong time.
+For it appears that while visiting the resorts he, along with his influential host Sam Ward, made arrangements for future lectures at several of the hotels, including at Long Beach, Long Branch, Babylon, (and now, we discover, Narragansett Pier).
+This staggered approach of visit and return, has given rise to some misinformation among previous chroniclers of Wilde’s Summer schedule who tend to have him in the right place but at the wrong time.

 The confusion is understandable given the less fervent press coverage of Wilde’s movements during the more relaxed Summer season and, a generally waning interest in Oscar.
 Further, the schedule has remained elusive because the newspaper archives of many of these small towns have not yet been digitized.
 Some still exist, but only on microfilm (reels) or microfiche (flat sheets).